 Coming To The Table-RVA believes that being present in a place of history invites us to enter a story with not only our mind but with our heart and senses.
 We see pilgrimages as a way of facing history and inviting healing into the present.
 To date we have offered 3 pilgrimages.
 And we plan to do more!
 Our first pilgrimage was a two-day journey described in the attached document-- Bondage, Resistance and Freedom.
 Our second (2017) was a civil rights trip from Birmingham to Memphis, done in partnership with Living Legacy Pilgrimages.
 Our third was a "Pilgrimage of Pain and Hope" to Hampton and Fort Monroe, done in partnership with Journey with Me.

-Tell us if you would like to be part of the pilgrimage planning circle by putting pilgrimage into the subject line of an email to info@CTTT-RVA.org
+If you would like to be part of the pilgrimage planning circle, put pilgrimage into the subject line of an email to info@CTTT-RVA.org

 If you would like to help provide leadership and planning of similiar activities let us know by including TOURS in subject line of email to info@CTTT-RVA.org